-If the Authority intends to publish or otherwise reproduce in any document our report on the Authority's Financial Statements, or otherwise make reference to Deloitte in a document that contains other information in addition to the audited Financial Statements (e.g., in a periodic filing with a regulator, in a debt or equity offering circular or in a private placement memorandum), thereby associating Deloitte with such document, the Authority agrees that its management will provide Deloitte with a draft of the document to read and obtain our written consent for the inclusion or incorporation by reference of our report, or the reference to Deloitte, in such document before the document is printed and distributed.
+If the Service intends to publish or otherwise reproduce in any document our report on the Service's Financial Statements, or otherwise make reference to Deloitte in a document that contains other information in addition to the audited Financial Statements (e.g., in a periodic filing with a regulator, in a debt or equity offering circular or in a private placement memorandum), thereby associating Deloitte with such document, the Service agrees that its management will provide Deloitte with a draft of the document to read and obtain our written consent for the inclusion or incorporation by reference of our report, or the reference to Deloitte, in such document before the document is printed and distributed.
 No other form of document is to be considered to signify our consent.
-The inclusion or incorporation by reference agrees to provide adequate notice of the preparation of any such public documents.
-The Authority also agrees that it will notify us and obtain our written approval prior to including our report or financial statements with which we are associated on an electronic site.
-Further, it is agreed that in any electronic distribution, for example on the Authority's website, management is solely responsible for the accurate and complete reproduction of our report and the subject matter on which we reported.
+The inclusion or incorporation by reference of our report in any such document would constitute the re-issuance of our report.
+Management agrees to provide adequate notice of the preparation of any such public documents.
+The Service also agrees that it will notify us and obtain our written approval prior to including our report or financial statements with which we are associated on an electronic site.
+Further, it is agreed that in any electronic distribution, for example on the Service's website, management is solely responsible for the accurate and complete reproduction of our report and the subject matter on which we reported.

-This engagement letter, and our agreement to perform the services described in this engagement letter, does not constitute our consent to the use of our report in, or our agreement to be associated with any such documents published or reproduced by or on behalf of the Authority.
-Any request by the Authority to re-issue our report, to consent to its inclusion or incorporation by reference in an offering or other document, or to agree to its inclusion on an electronic site, will be considered based on the facts and circumstances existing at the time of such request.
-The estimated fees outlined herein do not include any services that would need to be performed in connection with any such required services (and their scope) would be subject to our mutual agreement at such time and would be described in a separate engagement letter.
+This engagement letter, and our agreement to perform the services described in this engagement letter, does not constitute our consent to the use of our report in, or our agreement to be associated with any such documents published or reproduced by or on behalf of the Service.
+Any request by the Service to re-issue our report, to consent to its inclusion or incorporation by reference in an offering or other document, or to agree to its inclusion on an electronic site, will be considered based on the facts and circumstances existing at the time of such request.